jb-workshops-taught/edu-java-jsp/README.md

 ## What does development workflow look like?

 You will create servlets in `src/main/java/your.package.name/` and jsps in `src/main/webapps/*.jsp` (or optionally in folders within that).

-You will start jetty running, and go to:
+You will start jetty running,

+    `test/main/java/com.codeforanyone.codergirl.edujavajsp/Start.java` (right click, Run as Java Application)

+and then go to:

      http://localhost:8080/